 - Encourage your advisee to disclose information about their disability with their professors.
 Acknowledge that it not only takes courage to share this information, but is necessary to acquire academic accommodations.

 - Encourage students to take advantage of office hours, SI leaders, mentors, TA’s, and other campus resources.

 - Remind students to present their accommodations letter within the first two weeks of the semester to allow for the most effective use of their accommodations.
-Trinity’s policy is to present the letter prior to ten days of their first exam.
+Trinity’s policy requires notification prior to ten days of the first exam.